-Alabama Story, the six-actor drama by Kenneth Jones in which real and fictional characters leap off the history pages and into “the Deep South of the imagination,” will get its Texas premiere in spring 2018 by Southwest Theatre Productions in Austin.
-Artistic director Kat Sparks will direct the play.
+Alabama Story, the six-actor drama by Kenneth Jones in which real and fictional characters leap off the history pages and into “the Deep South of the imagination,” will get its Texas premiere July 12-28, 2018, by Southwest Theatre Productions in Austin.
+Artistic director Kat Sparks will direct.

-Exact dates, cast and creative team for SWTP’s Alabama Story will be announced in early 2018 for the May 2018 run at the Scottish Rite Theatre in Austin.
-The play was a 2016 nominee for the Steinberg/American Theatre Critics Association New Play Award, a 2014 O’Neill National Playwrights Conference Finalist and set box office records for productions in Salt Lake City and Sarasota, FL.
+Alabama Story was a 2016 nominee for the Steinberg/American Theatre Critics Association New Play Award, a 2014 O’Neill National Playwrights Conference Finalist and set box office records for productions in Salt Lake City and Sarasota, FL.
 Licensing is arranged directly through the playwright.
 Request a perusal copy here.

 Famed children’s author Garth Williams is an interloper in the highly theatrical play, taking on a number of supporting roles.
 A parallel story to the library drama concerns the reunion of childhood friends Lily and Joshua, a white woman and an African American man who meet in 1959 and recall a tragic event from their childhood in rural Alabama.

 American Theatre magazine cited Alabama Story for its “freshly relevant themes.”

 By the end of the current 2017-18 season, the play will have been seen in 17 markets around the country since its 2015 world premiere by Pioneer Theatre Company.
 (The San Jose run recently ended, as did the run at Clarence Brown Theatre in Tennessee, where the box office exceeded goal.)

 Learn more about the history of Alabama Story.